rachelannec/matrix-inverter/README.md

 Output:
 Error!
 The matrix is singular and has no inverse.
 This matrix has no inverse because its determinant is zero.
+Note: Step-by-step visualization is only shown for invertible matrices.
 ```

 ## Getting Started